-Given Sonoma County’s broad range of soils and microclimates, a most amazing thing happens.
-Roughly 40 grape varieties thrive here.
-If there’s dirt, it seems, an ambitious grapevine will find a way to make its home in that nourishing bit of earth.
+Given Sonoma County’s broad range of soils and microclimates, a most amazing thing happens here: Roughly 60-plus grape varietals thrive.
+If there’s dirt, it seems, a hardy and ambitious grapevine will find a way to make its home there.

-As a result, there are more than 400 wineries across 17 appellations in Sonoma County.
-While wine grapes may not grow on the rock cliffs that line the Pacific Coast of Bodega Bay, you will find superb Chardonnay, Viognier, and Pinot Noir at the chilly, fog-enshrouded Peay Vineyards estate just four miles from the ocean.
+As a result, there are more than 425 wineries across 18 appellations in Sonoma County.
+While wine grapes may not grow on the rock cliffs that line the Pacific coast of Bodega Bay, you will find superb Chardonnay, Viognier, and Pinot Noir at the chilly, fog-enshrouded Peay Vineyards estate just four miles from the ocean.
 You can taste wines surfside too, at Gourmet au Bay overlooking Bodega Bay, with flights of boutique wines served on a little wooden surfboard.

 In any tasting-based travels around Sonoma County, you’ll quickly encounter the Wine Road.
-It’s not actually a road in the sense of a single, continuous stretch of highway, but rather an association of wineries, which dates back to 1976 and now boasts nearly 200 wineries nestled among the Alexander, Dry Creek, and Russian River Valleys.
+It’s not actually a road in the sense of a single, continuous stretch of highway, but rather an association of wineries that dates back to 1976 and now boasts nearly 200 estates nestled among the Alexander, Dry Creek, and Russian River Valleys.

 The Dry Creek Valley climate is Mediterranean, characterized by hot, dry summers with cool nights.